logo for strength-and-power-for-volleyball.com

 Even though this lying-down position is not specific to sprinting or jumping, this is a perfect example of how a nonfunctional position can be made extremely functional.

 The arrows in the photo above represent the horizontal forces acting on the legs and hips at the start of the physioball leg curl.
-The legs are push against the ball, lifting the hips upward.
+The legs are pushing against the ball, lifting the hips upward.

 This movement is done by first starting in glute bridge position by lifting your hips up off the ground.
-Then, while keeping your hips and core activated, roll the ball towards you by using your hamstrings and keeping your glute muscles activated.
+Then, while keeping your hips and inner core activated, roll the ball towards you by using your hamstrings and keeping your glute muscles activated.
 Each repetition is performed by rolling the ball to 90 degree knee flexion and then back to glute bridge start position.

 During the volleyball approach, the foot is in contact with the ground and the bodys center mass is being moved over the foot.